MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 >
 > To filter for devices that were unable to enroll due to failing to meet the Hybrid Azure AD Join prerequisite, navigate to the **Devices** list in the Microsoft Defender portal, and filter by enrollment status.
 Because these devices are not fully registered, their device attributes show **MDM** = **Intune** and **Join Type** = **Blank**.
 These devices will now enroll with security settings management using the synthetic registration.
 >
-> After enrolling these devices appear in the device lists for Microsoft 365 Defender, Microsoft Intune, and Azure AD portals.
+> After enrolling these devices appear in the device lists for Microsoft Defender XDR, Microsoft Intune, and Azure AD portals.
 While the devices won’t be fully registered with Azure AD, their synthetic registration counts as one device object.

 <a name='what-to-expect-in-the-microsoft-365-defender-portal'></a>

 ### What to expect in the Microsoft Defender portal

-You can use the Microsoft 365 Defender *Device inventory* to confirm a device is using the security settings management capability in Defender for Endpoint, by reviewing the devices status in the **Managed by** column.
+You can use the Microsoft Defender XDR *Device inventory* to confirm a device is using the security settings management capability in Defender for Endpoint, by reviewing the devices status in the **Managed by** column.
 The *Managed by* information is also available on the devices side-panel or device page. *Managed by* should consistently indicate that its managed by **MDE**.

 You can also confirm a device has enrolled in *security settings management* successfully by confirming that the device-side panel or device page display **MDE Enrollment status** as **Success**.